Do you need a violent crime lawyer because you’ve been charged with a physical crime or a violent physical crime?

 - Intent to murder, to rape or to rob;

-- With a deadly weapon or any object, device or with a deadly weapon or any object that can be or is used in a manner that results in serious bodily injury or strangulation, or instrument which, when used offensively is likely or does result in serious bodily injury
+- A deadly weapon or any object, device or with a deadly weapon or any object that can be or is used in a manner that results in serious bodily injury or strangulation, or instrument which, when used offensively is likely or does result in serious bodily injury;

-- With any object, device or instrument which when used offensively is likely or does result in strangulation; or
+- Any object, device or instrument which, when used offensively, is likely or does result in strangulation;

 Simple Battery (O.C.G.A. § 16-5-23)

-Simple Battery occurs when a person intentionally makes physical contact of an insulting or provoking nature with another or causes physical harm to another.
-Basically, this can be as simple as a slap to the face, or any other part of the body, and it would qualify for a battery under the statute.
+Simple Battery occurs when a person intentionally makes physical contact of an insulting or provoking nature with another, or causes physical harm to another.
+Basically, this can be as simple as a slap to the face or any other part of the body, and it would qualify for Battery under the statute.

 Aggravated Battery (O.C.G.A. § 16-5-24)

 Aggravated Battery, a felony in Georgia, occurs when the person maliciously causes bodily harm to another by depriving him or her of a member of their body by rendering that member of the body useless or seriously disfiguring his or her body or a member thereof.